AAAthenasty/Associate-rule-mining/README.md

 Only pandas, time are used

 ## Addinng Information
-THere are also other ways to deal with this problem, e.g Aporior algorithm
+There are also other ways to deal with this problem, e.g Aporior algorithm